RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ## ZUID
 ^[Top](#top)

-That card is a UID card, built on USCUID chip.
-It doesn't sold separately, but could be found on marketplaces under the guise of a UID card.
+That tag is a UID tag, built on USCUID chip.
+It doesn't sold separately, but could be found on marketplaces under the guise of a UID tag.

 ### Characteristics
 ^[Top](#top)